Actindo-AG/Documentation/POS/Operation/00_Operation.md

 # Operation

-In this part of the *POS* documentation, you will find the following chapters:
+In this part of the *Venduo POS* documentation, you will find the following chapters:

 - [Open a pay desk](./01_OpenPayDesk.md)